jonaspleyer/cellular_raza-homepage/content/showcase/bacterial-branching.md

 math: true
 ---

-The underlying mechanisms were inspired by bacterial patterns such as the ones found in [\[1,2\]](#references).
+This simulation was inspired by the bacterial patterns first mathematically described in [\[1,2\]](#references).
 These patterns can be described by considering two variables: the spatial-temporal distribution $n$ of the available nutrient and the bacterial population density $b$.